What Tests Are Needed Before Starting Growth Hormone Treatment?

 If your growth hormone blood test indicates a diagnosis of adult onset growth hormone deficiency, the most effective treatment is a prescription for growth hormone injections.
 The only way to receive authentic growth hormone therapy is with a doctor’s prescription, and the only way prescription growth hormone therapy is given, is with an injection.
 Any product or supplement that claims to be HGH, or contain HGH, that you can purchase without a prescription, or is taken in any form other than via an injection, is not HGH.

 Prescription HGH shots are available under many names.
 Some of the most common growth hormone injections prescribed to treat GHD are:

-These prescription growth hormone injections differ only in their level of “quality,” their available dosages, and their delivery methods.
+These prescription growth hormone injections differ in their available dosages, costs and their delivery methods (standard syringes/needles vs metered dose injector pens).
 Your medical professional will decide which HGH injection formulation is right for you.

 Regardless of which HGH medication you are prescribed, growth hormone therapy is the safest and most effective form of treatment for a diagnosis of adult growth hormone deficiency.

 What Kind of Results Could I Expect From Growth Hormone Therapy?